sierrareschke/maze-game-iteration--3/README.md

 * Use the Factory pattern in your Maze.Builder class (12 points creating required concrete classes and 3 points for method construction - 15 total points)

 ## Extending the Game
-We’re going to extend the game in this assignment, making the game a bit more interesting and creating a situation where we’d want to use the Factory pattern.
+This extension of the game makes it more interesting and implements the Factory pattern.

 First, create a new subclass of your Creature class: